yesdavidleecs/leecs.github.io/_posts/2015-05-22-open-source-routing-comparison.markdown

 There are some caveats you should be aware of:

 - Obviously, this is only focused on BGP.
 This doesn't help you for OSPF, etc.
-- As far as I can tell, Exabgp does do any FIB manipulation (i.e. Linux kernel calls).
-So, you will likely be running ExaBGP out of the data plane (i.e. as a Route Reflector)
+- The documentation seems to indicate Exabgp does not do any FIB manipulation (i.e. Linux kernel calls).
+However, it's worth mentioning you'd probably want to use ExaBGP out of the data plane anyways (i.e. as a Route Reflector)

 So how does ExaBGP allow us to do these things?
 As mentioned on the [wiki](https://github.com/Exa-Networks/exabgp/wiki/Controlling-ExaBGP-:-_-README-first):